 On the Phantom, I like to use medium-heavy spinning rods with 40-pound braid.
 I fish a fairly tight drag.
 Letting the battle wear on with lighter stuff increases the recovery time and the mortality of the released fish.
 Multiple hookups are fairly common, creating a Chinese fire drill on board as anglers strive to keep the strong fish from tangling.

 It’s great fishing the big bull reds, and the time is now!

 Capt.
-Miles Altman of Bayrunner Fishing Charters has more than 42 years of experience fishing the waters surrounding Hilton Head Island.
+Miles Altman of Bayrunner Fishing Charters has more than 42 years of experience fishing our waters.
 Don’t miss the Finatic boat, which accommodates up to 12 passengers and features a special 3-hour shark/dolphin eco-tour.
 Contact Capt.
-Miles at (843) 290-6955 to book an unforgettable inshore or offshore charter fishing trip, departing from Shelter Cove Marina.
+Miles at 843-290-6955 to book an unforgettable inshore or offshore charter fishing trip, departing from Shelter Cove Marina.